omnifaces/oyena/action/README.md

 Where you need to replace x.y.z with the version you want to use.

-### Add a faces-config.xml with the ActionLifecycleFactory
+### Add a faces-config.xml with the CdiLifecycleFactory

 And you need to have a faces-config.xml in the WEB-INF directory with at minimum the following: